einargs/mypy/refinement_design.md

 ```

 # Rewrite
-## Properties a.k.a. storing info in types
-Okay, so the current plan for dealing with inferring conditions from class
-properties is that when we convert a BaseType to a ParsedType we go through all
-children and accumulate their conditions into the parent.
-For this I would want
-to do type-level substitution of terms.

-Further, we'll have a `verification_var` style thing on BaseTypes, which we'll
-prefer over parsing an expression.
-In the expression checker we'll build on
-this, extending the variable with the corresponding thing.
-I can even write a
-utility method that takes the type and the expression and only parses the
-expression into an RExpr if the type doesn't list a variable.
-But I'll only
-access that variable in specific cases?
-And maybe using it deletes the thing so
-it doesn't stick around.
-I like that.

-Having a `verification_var` style variable inside the type is - well, not ideal,
-but it'll work?
-I mean, hm.
-In a way, the type checker is the one doing all of
-the evaluation and substitution of the refinement types.
-The only real hiccup is
-that it causes some weird scope issues.
-So substitution + a variable only used
-to retrieve the results of immediate type checking.

-TODO: Actually, maybe I can avoid this?
-I only need a way to get the type
-information for a function call.
-So if I have a `call_handler` that gets access
-to the expression checker, I can maybe duplicate some of the argument logic (or
-extract it into something separate).
-Hmm.
-Actually, nevermind -- there's a bunch
-of annoying logic, like the stuff for callables.
-Better to properly integrate.
-I could maybe do something like a weak ref map inside the RefinementBuilder to
-avoid directly having the `verification_var`s stored in the types?
-Nah, extra
-useless complexity.

-## Dealing with Dup
-What I'll do is I'll have a marker on a type -- probably something exactly like
-`Annotated[Union[...], expand(A)]`.
-Maybe something like `Annotated[Union[...],
-A, Expand]`.
-That will set a flag in ParsedType where the type will just be
-`RTupleType(size)`.
-Then inside `build_call` I'll see if the `raw_expr_type` is
-an int, in which case I'll generate a fresh tuple expression duplicating the
-variable.

-Definitely still need a marker of some kind.
-Not sure what kind though.

 ## Specialize annotation handling
 I need to stop parsing the variable name from an unbound type and start directly
 intercepting `Annotated` markers during parsing, then doing my own custom
 parsing from there.

 ### Old thoughts
 Alternatively, I could during `__init__` find all assumptions involving `self`